 Claiming scientific backing or proof for spiritual ideas where none exists isn’t just bad science, it’s also bad religion.

-Unfortunately the link to Rue Lupa’s post is broken in John Becket’s post, but Rue has more to say on the subject at the following links.
+Unfortunately the link to Lupa’s post is broken in John Becket’s post, but they have more to say on the subject at the following links.

 When pagans step out of the narrow confines of symbolism, and act as though nature is sacred because we know how threatened it is through the science of ecology, not only do we deepen our connections to nature, but we also show the rest of the world that we walk our talk.
 It’s just one way in which we demonstrate that, as with our historical accuracy, we’re also interested in scientific accuracy, rather than denying or ignoring facts in favor of our own spiritual self-satisfaction.
 And rather than getting entangled in self-centered interpretations of nature that elevate us as the special beings deserving of nature’s messages, a more scientific approach to paganism humbles us and reminds us that we are just one tiny part of a vast, beautiful, unimaginably complex world full of natural wonders that science can help us better explore and understand.

 Science isn’t perfect, and I’ll be the first to state that.
 After all, it’s run by humans, who are full of mistakes and biases and sleep deprivation.
 But if there are mistakes that deviate from the scientific process of inquiry, the answer is not to even more deliberately deviate from it with wishful thinking and “this just feels right”.
 Pharmaceutical companies missing an important side effect of a medication and having to take it off the market does not mean that it is somehow okay to start ingesting essential oils to medicate yourself instead just because you think essential oils are “natural and good”.
 Two wrongs do not make a scientific breakthrough.